AMP publishing checklist

 Ensure AMP Specification Validation

-Grant cached AMP documents server access
+Grant cached AMP pages server access

-Learn more about accessing server data:
+Learn more about granting server access:

 Test cached pages